The Representation of the Feminine in Perception and in Text – International Women’s Day 2026

 So believe that it is unjust to place most of this labor on one gender.
 Believe that care is meaningful, but also heavy.

-Believe that sharing care equally will give the lives of both genders an equal chance at meaning, and a fair distribution of this particular kind of "work."
+Believe that sharing care equally will give the lives of both genders an equal chance at living meaningfully, and a fair distribution of this particular kind of "work."

 Believe it—even if you don't believe it yet—even if, as a man, you are accustomed to believing primarily in yourself (that men's opinions should be believed and matter is something history has taught us well—and that can be good!
 Women must be told the same, have finally begun to be told the same, and must continue to be told the same).